gothaw/deploy-app-tth/README.md

 # deploy-app-tth
-Simple React application - test on how to deploy to github pages
+Course Directory application from Team TreeHouse course.
+Testing how to deploy an app to github pages.